‘The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.’

 If only humankind had chosen the other tree.

-And on the week I was working on chapter three of this very writing project, the writing of the story of our blessing and our calling, our vocational mandate to steward this planet and all it’s creatures as our worship to God.
-On that very week in May a human being made in the image of God drops poison into our yard for our big gentle mastiff dog to find and eat and writhe in pain for days from.
+And on the week I was working on part of this writing project, (the writing of the story of our Imago Dei anointing, our blessing and our calling to steward this planet and all it’s creatures) on that very week in May a human being made in the image of God drops poison into our yard for our big gentle mastiff dog to find and eat and writhe in pain for days from.
 And while I scratch on paper and type in text about our human vocation to steward all creatures on earth, she slips away each day little by little in agonising pain haemorrhaging her life from the inside out.

 And this whole planet now haemorrhages from the poison in all our veins, the poison usurping the image of God within us.